gtronset/beets-filetote/README.md

 #### Filename

 Filetote can match on the actual name (including extension) of the file, in a space-delimited list (string sequence).
-Take:
+Take this example:

 ```yaml
 filetote:
   filenames: cover.jpg artifact.nfo
 ```

 This will match if the filename of the given artifact or extra file matches the name exactly as specified, in this example either `cover.jpg` or `artifact.nfo`.
 This will match across any subdirectories, meaning targeting a filename in a specific subdirectory will not work (this functionality _can_ be achieved using a `pattern`, however).

 #### Pattern

 Filetote can match on a given _pattern_ as specified using [glob patterns].
 Paths in the pattern are relative to the root of the importing album.
-Hence, if there are subdirectories in the album's folder (for multidisc setups, for instance, e.g., `albumpath/CD1`), the album's path would be the base/root for the pattern (ex: `CD1/*.jpg`).
+Hence, if there are subdirectories in the album's folder (for multidisc setups, for instance, e.g., `albumpath/CD1`), the album's path would be the base/root for the pattern (ex:
+`CD1/*.jpg`).
 Patterns will work with or without the proceeding slash (`/`).
+Note:
-Note: Windows users will need to obviously use the appropriate slash (`\`).
+Windows users will need to obviously use the appropriate slash (`\`).

-Take:
+Take, for example:

 ```yaml
 filetote: